Skip to main content

 openf1_championship_teams

-Retrieve constructors' championship standings before and after a race session, including team position and points changes.
+Retrieve constructors' championship standings before and after a race session, including points and positions, with optional team filtering.

 Instructions